Home » Water Softening » Water Softener Guides » Where to Discharge Water Softener Backwash with Ease

 • In a dry well

-• In the French drain
+• In a French drain

-• In a Septic drain field
+• In a septic drain field

-• Subsurface discharge
+• Using subsurface discharge

 First, Know the Local Regulations:

-It’s important to know the backwash discharge regulations before connecting your water softener’s drain to the sewage.
-Since most water softeners are salt-based and/or ion-exchange systems, each state put in place regulations for safe discharge of backwash into the sewage system.
-Simply check with your state’s Health and Environmental Agency to know the regulations.
+It’s important to know your local backwash discharge regulations before connecting your water softener’s drain to the sewage.
+Since most water softeners are salt-based ion exchange systems (which discharge brine into the local environment), each state has its own regulations for the safe discharge of backwash into the sewage system.

 Water Softener Discharge Options